stevecalla/romcom/README.md

 ## Overview - Romantic Comedy (RomCom) Covers

+People say that romance novels are formulaic.
+Well … maybe that’s true.
 RomCom is a website that allows a user to generate romance novel covers.

-The user can randomly generate a cover or can make a cover.
+The user can randomly generate a cover, can make a cover and save a collection of covers.
 The site is accessible at [here](https://stevecalla.github.io/romcom/).
 All the project requirements can be found [here](https://frontend.turing.io/projects/module-1/romcom-pair.html).

 ## Sample Cover